-Nominations for the 2017 Dr. Phil DeChavez Mentor of the Year Award are now open!
+Announcing the 2016 Dr. Phil DeChavez Mentor of the Year Award: Dr. Rebeccah Rodriguez.

 This award was first given at the National Conference 2013 in Miami, Florida.
 Dr DeChavez received the first award posthumously.
 He was the LMSA National Executive Director for several years and as such advocated for the growth and advancement of this organization.
 Therefore, the award will be in Dr DeChavez’ name.
 His family was able to accept this on his behalf.
 LMSA will continue to honor its mentors with this award each year at the National Conference Gala.
 Mentor of the Year will be awarded towards a mentor who shows dedication to the mission of LMSA, much like Dr DeChavez.

 Mentor of the Year Award in Honor of Philip DeChavez, MD MPH

 Philip M. DeChavez M.D.
 M.P.H. was born of humble beginnings.
 His experience growing up on the west side of San Antonio, Texas was a driving factor in his life, as he both experienced and bore witness to the hardships Latinos face in education and the everyday.
 After graduating from high school, he enlisted in the Army and served as a combat medic in Operation Desert Storm.
 The first in his family to attend college, he received his Bachelor’s of Science degree from Morgan State University, graduating Summa Cum Laude as valedictorian.
 Dr. DeChavez then went on to pursue his medical degree and complete his internship at the University of Pennsylvania.
 After completing his residency in Family Medicine, he received his Masters of Public Health at Harvard University as a Commonwealth Fund Fellow in Minority Health Policy.